Skip to main content

 Window Width

-To specify the width of the window you can use the config.window_width property.
-By default the value is 1920.
+To specify the width of the window of the website you want to scrape data from, you can use the config.window_width property.
+By default the value is set to 1920.

 const axios = require('axios').default;